meharwanfr/purpl/README.md

 Create a project on [supabase.com](https://supabase.com/).
 After it's created, grab three things from your project dashboard:

-- To Get SUPABASE_API_SECRET_KEY : Click Connect on your supbase dashboard's navbar --> Click Server --> Scroll Down to find SUPABASE_SECRET_KEY --> use that value.
+- To Get SUPABASE_API_SECRET_KEY : Click Connect on your supbase dashboard's navbar, then Choose Server, then Scroll Down to find SUPABASE_SECRET_KEY variable, use this value.

-- To Get DATABASE_URL : Just copy the Direct Connection String from the Dashboard (if you click that copy on dashboard, you should see it)
+- To Get DATABASE_URL : copy the Direct Connection String from the Dashboard (if you click that copy on dashboard, you should see it)

-- To Get SUPABASE_PROJECT_URL :  Just copy the Project Url from the Dashboard (Same as DATABASE_URL)
+- To Get SUPABASE_PROJECT_URL :  copy the Project Url from the Dashboard

 ---